jackcrosbie/hackathon-feb/README.md

 ### Validator testing

-* HTML - I put the HTML documents thru the w3c validator.
+* HTML - I put the HTML documents through the w3c validator.
 It did not return any errors not related to the use of django.
 * CSS -
-* Python - I put the code thru the Code Institute [pep8 linter](https://pep8ci.herokuapp.com/).
+* Python - I put the code through the Code Institute [pep8 linter](https://pep8ci.herokuapp.com/).
 Got no errors exept "line to long".
-* JavaScript - I ran the JavaScript thru the [JS validator](https://jsvalidator.com/) and got no errors.
+* JavaScript - I ran the JavaScript through the [JS validator](https://jsvalidator.com/) and got no errors.

 ![JS validator result](media/documents/js-validator.JPG)